AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Inheritance.md

 ## Pure Virtual Methods (Interfaces)
 Pure virtual functions are functions declared in a base class that have no implementation (typically because it wouldn't make sense) and are intended to be overriden by the derived class.
-Derived classes _must_ provide implementations for pure virtual functions.
+Derived classes _must_ provide their own implementations for pure virtual functions, guaranteeing that each class has its own implementation of the virtual method.
 Any class with a pure virtual functions become [abstract base classes](https://www.tutorialspoint.com/cplusplus/cpp_interfaces.htm), preventing them from being instantiated.
 Abstract base classes are meant to be nothing more than a template to derive new classes from.
 If you know Java or C#, you may know this as an [interface](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface).

 To make a virtual method a pure virtual method, set the virtual metthod to 0 (e.g. `virtual void function() = 0`).
 ```C++